muhazwaridris/del_sys/README.md

 # del_sys

 Warning!
-This script will delete your Windows Folder on your system.
+This script will delete your Windows Folders on your system.

 This program consist of 3 files.